Here's a quick checklist for making a will in Wisconsin:

 In Wisconsin, you may revoke or change your will at any time unless you signed a contract not to revoke your will.
 You can revoke your will by:

 If you have two wills and it's not clear whether you revoked the old will or not, Wisconsin has rules that determine whether your new will revokes the old one or simply adds to it.
 If you intended to revoke the old will, the old will is revoked.
-Wisconsin law presumes you intended to revoke your old will if the new will disposes of all of your estate.
-If you didn't dispose of all of your estate in your new will, Wisconsin law presumes you only meant to add on to your old will.
+Wisconsin law presumes you intended to revoke your old will if the new will disposes of your entire estate.
+If you didn't dispose of your entire estate in your new will, Wisconsin law presumes you only meant to add on to your old will.
 In this situation, the executor should follow the instructions in both wills.
 If there's a contradictory term, the executor should follow the instructions of the new will for that particular term.
 Wisconsin Statutes § 853.11.

 If you and your spouse divorce (or if a court determines that your marriage is not legal), Wisconsin law revokes any language in your will that leaves property to your spouse or names your spouse to be your executor.
 This rule also applies to any relatives of your former spouse.
 This rule does not apply if you specifically state in your will (or divorce decree or contract relating to the division of your property) that divorce should not affect the provisions in your will.
 Wisconsin Statutes § 854.15.
 If you have any concerns about the effects of divorce on your will, see an estate planning attorney for help.